Planning your scrapbooking projects

 How do you scrap?
 Do you tend to scrap just one page here or there, or plan them around a theme?
-There is not one good and one bad way to work in a scrapbook project, as there are advantages and inconvenient for each, and like many other choices that you will make in this hobby, it will be a matter of personal preferences.
+There is not one good and one bad way to work in a scrapbook project.
+There are advantages and inconveniences for each.
+Like many other choices that you will make in this hobby, it will be a matter of personal preferences.

 Scrapping randomly

 Many scrappers will start this way.
 Maybe you are one of them?
-You found some interest in digital scrapping, then found some interesting photos you wanted to showcase and will do a page with them, one at the time.
+You found some interest in digital scrapping.
+Then you found some interesting photos you wanted to showcase and will do a page with them, one at the time.
 Why only one?
-Maybe you don’t have a group of photos on a single theme, or maybe you just want to scrap photos as inspiration hits.
+Maybe you don’t have many photos on a single theme.
+On the other hand, you might just want to scrap photos as inspiration hits.
 One page at the time, you create new layouts.
-Once some layouts are done, you can print them, and slide them into protective sleeves in an album, or store them so you can group them by year, event, or people.
-The main disadvantage of this type of scrapping is that you might not necessarily know when it is time to group them (if you want to print an album), however, as we saw, printing is never a necessity, just an option.
+Once you have done some layouts, you can print them, and slide them into protective sleeves in an album.
+You can also store them so you can group them by year, event, or people.
+The main disadvantage of this type of scrapping is that you might not necessarily know when it is time to group them (if you want to print an album).
+As we saw, printing is never a necessity, just an option.

 Scrapping chronologically

 I think this is a great way to go, but unless you just have a few photos to use, it is not very practical.
-However, one version of this style of scrapping is when you want to document a timeline of events, like a pregnancy, the baby’s first year, the construction of your new house, etc. Those are chronological documents, a bit like a diary.
-Since the event unfolds over several weeks or months, it is much easier to stay up-to-date on scrapping the photos as they are taken.
+One version of this style of scrapping is when you want to document a timeline of events.
+Scrapping events like a pregnancy, the baby’s first year, the construction of your new house, is simple.
+Those are chronological documents, a bit like a diary.
+Since the event unfolds over several weeks or months, it is much easier to stay up-to-date.
 Beware that if you are taking LOTS of photos, you might not be able (or even want) to scrap them all.
-Once all your pages are completed for that particular time period then you can group your layouts into an album to print, create a video montage or a slideshow.
+Once all you completed your pages for that particular time period, group your layouts.
+You can put them into an album to print, create a video montage or a slideshow.

 Scrapping by theme